Kojirion/blackWolf/README.txt

 Black Wolf is a modern cross-platform chess gui, able to load engines using the UCI protocol.
-Currently hardcoded to use Stockfish - http://stockfishchess.org/
+Currently configured to use Stockfish - http://stockfishchess.org/

 Source code may be found at https://github.com/Kojirion/blackWolf